 If you are interested in staying in touch with The Purple Painted Lady- visit our Facebook page HERE – we would LOVE to hear from you and see your “before & after” photos!

 First- if you have a local stockist- go visit them and build a relationship with them.
 Go to them with your questions and project issues.
 BUT- if you do not have a local stockist- we invite you to try our customer service!

 As for buying any of the products we mentioned earlier in this post- I hope that you select The Purple Painted Lady™ to be your one stop resource!
-We have four locations in western NY.
+We have two locations in western NY.
 Check out our Information tab on the black MAIN MUNE bar here on our website and come and meet us!

 Otherwise- if you are not located near me- the following information may apply to you.

 Again- this information is directed to those who do NOT have a local stockist.
 Because if you do – go and meet them, shop from them and build a relationship with them.
 The guidance, information and knowledge they share with you – will be invaluable.
 But, if you are in a location where there is no one selling paint products- and you must buy on-line- consider us.
 With that said, visit www.anniesloan.com to find a stockist near you.

 We are here to help you, our customers!
 We want you to be successful!
 And, just so you know, when you place an order with The Purple Painted Lady:

 SOME OF THE REASONS WE THINK OUR CUSTOMER SERVICE IS THE BEST:

 * If you order before 3 pm EASTERN TIME any day Monday thru Friday – we will ship out your package that SAME day.